Jump to main content

 Many chronic health problems that tend to develop as we age can make falling more likely.
 Geriatricians (doctors who specialize in treating older adults) are trained in assessing and treating these conditions and more and can also help assess specific fall risks in individual patients.
 They can help caregivers and patients themselves come up with tailored plans to address elderly fall prevention.

-• Muscle weakness and/or joint pain can cause difficulty walking as well as rising and lowering oneself from a sitting position, leading to falls to the floor as people attempt to move to or from beds or chairs.
+These can cause difficulty walking as well as rising and lowering oneself from a sitting position, leading to falls to the floor as people attempt to move to or from beds or chairs.
 Physical therapy may restore some function and reduce fall risk during these transfers.

-• Heart disease, thyroid, and blood pressure issues may cause dizziness, lightheadedness, and unsteadiness, increasing the likelihood of falls.
+These issues may cause dizziness, lightheadedness, and unsteadiness, increasing the likelihood of falls.

-• Gait changes: As we grow older, the way in which we walk may change in subtle but important ways due to both neurological and musculoskeletal variations from “normal.”
+As we grow older, the way in which we walk may change in subtle but important ways due to both neurological and musculoskeletal variations from “normal.”
 It is never normal for feet to drag on the ground or for toes to point inward; if these issues are observed, a visit to the doctor for assessment and possible physical therapy is indicated.
 Especially if there are notable deficits in gait, consistent use of appropriate assistive devices like canes and walkers can prevent a first fall and extend independence.

-• Medications: According to the CDC, many drugs can produce side effects that increase the risk of falls by increasing dizziness, disorientation, and impulsiveness.
+According to the CDC, many drugs can produce side effects that increase the risk of falls by increasing dizziness, disorientation, and impulsiveness.
 Best practice is to stop risky medications when possible, switch to alternatives that are safer, or reduce dosages of those that cannot be stopped.
 The riskiest drugs are psychoactive medications like sedatives and hypnotics (often prescribed to help older adults get to sleep), antidepressants, benzodiazepines (a class of anxiety drugs, like valium), opioid pain relievers, antipsychotics, and anticonvulsants.
 The risk goes up with alcohol consumption.
 Other medications, like muscle relaxants, antihistamines, blood pressure medications, and anticholinergics may also increase fall risk.
 Review all prescriptions and over-the-counter medications with a physician.

-• Vision and Hearing: While the role of reduced vision in falls is intuitive, it may be surprising that hearing loss is also a strong risk factor in falls in the elderly.
+While the role of reduced vision in falls is intuitive, it may be surprising that hearing loss is also a strong risk factor in falls in the elderly.
 In fact, older people with hearing loss are three times more likely to fall; for every ten decibels of hearing loss, researchers at Johns Hopkins found the chances of falling increase by a factor of 1.4.
 Up-to-date vision (glasses) and hearing aids are critical to preventing falls, as is wearing these devices at all times a person is moving around, both at home and away.
 These sensory aids help maintain full awareness of potential fall hazards in the environment.

 Healthy lifestyle modifications to prevent falls